OpenDreamKit/OpenDreamKit.github.io/_posts/2017-04-24-first-project-review.md

 - Wednesday 26/04: REVIEW

--Thursday and Friday 27-28/04: Workshop in Brussels ([More informtaiton available on github](https://github.com/OpenDreamKit/OpenDreamKit/issues/223))
+- Thursday and Friday 27-28/04: Workshop in Brussels ([More informtaiton available on github](https://github.com/OpenDreamKit/OpenDreamKit/issues/223))

 ## Agenda of the review (26/04/2017) [More information for participants](https://github.com/OpenDreamKit/OpenDreamKit/issues/222)